-The following is a brief summary of certain terms and conditions of the Warrants being offered by this prospectus supplement.
-The following description is subject in all respects to the provisions contained in the Warrant agreements.
+The following is a brief summary of certain terms and conditions of the warrants being offered by this prospectus supplement.
+The following description is subject in all respects to the provisions contained in the warrant agreements.

-The Warrants will be issued as an individual Warrant certificate with each investor.
-The Warrants are exercisable at any time after their original issuance and at any time up to July 31, 2022.
-The Warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice and by payment in full in immediately available funds for the number of common shares purchased upon such exercise.
-In the event the registration statement permitting the registered issuance of the Warrant shares is not then effective or the prospectus forming a part thereof is not then available, then the holder of the Warrants may, in its sole discretion, elect to exercise the Warrant through a net share exercise, in which case the holder would receive upon such exercise the number of common shares determined according to the formula set forth in the Warrant.
-No fractional common shares will be issued in connection with the exercise of a Warrant.
+The warrants will be issued as an individual warrant agreement to the investor.
+The warrants are exercisable at any time after their original issuance and at any time up to February , 2024.
+The warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice and by payment in full in immediately available funds for the number of common shares purchased upon such exercise.
+In the event the registration statement permitting the registered issuance of the warrant shares is not then effective or the prospectus forming a part thereof is not then available, then the holder of the warrants may, in its sole discretion, elect to exercise the warrant through a net share exercise, in which case the holder would receive upon such exercise the net number of common shares determined according to the formula set forth in the warrant.
+No fractional common shares will be issued in connection with the exercise of a warrant.
 In lieu of fractional shares, we will pay the holder an amount in cash equal to the fair market value of the fractional share, calculated based on the trading price of our common shares.

-The exercise price per whole share purchasable upon the exercise of the Warrants is \$0.75 per common share.
-The exercise price of the Warrants is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common shares and also upon any distributions of assets, including cash, stock or other property to our shareholders.
+The exercise price per whole share purchasable upon the exercise of the warrants is \$ per common share.
+The exercise price of the warrants is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common shares and also upon any distributions of assets, including cash, stock or other property to our shareholders.

-A holder will not have the right to exercise any portion of the Warrant if the holder (together with its affiliates) would beneficially own in excess of 4.99% of the number of shares of our common shares outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Warrants.
+A holder will not have the right to exercise any portion of the warrant if the holder (together with its affiliates) would beneficially own in excess of 4.99%, or 9.99% upon notice by the holder or automatically if such holder already beneficially owns in excess of 4.99%, of the number of our common shares outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the warrants.
 However, any holder may increase or decrease such percentage to any other percentage upon at least 61 days' prior notice from the holder to us.

-We do not plan on applying to list the Warrants on the NYSE American, TSX or any other national securities exchange or automated quotation system.
+We do not plan on applying to list the warrants on the NYSE American, TSX or any other national securities exchange or automated quotation system.

-Subject to applicable laws, the Warrants may be offered for sale, sold, transferred or assigned without our consent.
+Subject to applicable laws, the warrants may be offered for sale, sold, transferred or assigned without our consent.

-In the event of a fundamental transaction, as described in the Warrants and generally including any reorganization, recapitalization or reclassification of our common shares, the sale, transfer or other disposition of all or substantially all of our properties or assets, our consolidation or merger with or into another person, the acquisition of more than 50% of our outstanding common shares, or any person or group becoming the beneficial owner of 50% of the voting power represented by our outstanding common shares, the holders of the Warrants will be entitled to receive upon exercise of the Warrants the kind and amount of securities, cash or other property that the holders would have received had they exercised the Warrants immediately prior to such fundamental transaction.
+In the event of a fundamental transaction, as described in the warrants and generally including any reorganization, recapitalization or reclassification of our common shares, the sale, transfer or other disposition of all or substantially all of our properties or assets, our consolidation or merger with or into another person, the acquisition of more than 50% of our outstanding common shares, or any person or group becoming the beneficial owner of 50% of the voting power represented by our outstanding common shares, the holders of the warrants will be entitled to receive upon exercise of the warrants the kind and amount of securities, cash or other property that the holders would have received had they exercised the warrants immediately prior to such fundamental transaction.